joselfonseca/lighthouse-graphql-passport-auth/readme.md

 - **refreshToken:** Will allow your clients to refresh a passport token by using the password grant client.
 - **logout:** Will allow your clients to invalidate a passport token.

-### Why the client is used in the backend and not from the client?
+### Why the OAuth client is used in the backend and not from the client application?

 When an application that needs to be re compiled and re deploy to stores like an iOS app needs to change the client for whatever reason, it becomes a blocker for QA or even if the client is removed.
 The app will not work until the new version with the updated keys is deployed.
 There are alternatives to store this configuration in the client but fot this use case we are relying on the backend to be the OAuth client